algolia/algoliasearch-wordpress/docs/src/actions.md

 ## Introduction

-Actions are a way to execute something at a given point in time or after something happened.
+Actions are a way to execute code at a given point in time throughout the lifecyle of your WordPress website.

 ## Action Example